SIGNS OF BAD BREATH

 Most People Who Have Bad Breath Don’t Know It

-Believe it or not, people with bad breath, especially chronic bad breath, may not even be aware of the problem.
-That’s because our oral cavities are connected to our noses through an opening in the back of our mouths.
 Some research suggests that our brain automatically filters out triggers or receptors that it deems to be non-threatening through a process called sensory adaptation.
 According to this theory, our nose may filter out any bad smells coming from the mouth because we have grown accustomed to our own odors.
+That’s because our oral cavities are connected to our noses through an opening in the back of our mouths.

 Why Can’t We Smell Our Own Breath?